-If the object moves into the intestinal tract, more serious signs of bowel blockage occur … frequent vomiting with decreased energy, lethargy, sometimes collapse.
+If the object moves into the intestinal tract, more serious signs of bowel blockage occur.
+Including frequent vomiting with decreased energy, lethargy, sometimes collapse.
 This can be a serious condition, and may require an emergency visit to the local vet.

 - Phosphorus: give this remedy if the swallowed object is in the stomach.
 You may see blood in vomit or your dog may cough up blood.

-- Calendula: this is a good wound-healing remedy that will help resolve any internal tears.
+- Calendula: this is a good wound-healing remedy.
+It will help resolve any internal tears.
 Use Calendula if the object is in the bowel.

-Caution: Consult a veterinarian if vomiting persists more that 24 hours, or if your dog’s condition deteriorates suddenly.
+Caution: Consult a veterinarian if vomiting persists more than 24 hours.
+Or if your dog’s condition deteriorates suddenly.

 Too Much Cold Exposure

-Just like humans, if they’re out in below-freezing temperatures for too long, dogs can suffer from frostbite and chilblains.
-They may be having a great time hanging out in your snowy yard, but if they start to look cold or shivery, they need to come indoors.
+They may be having a great time hanging out in your snowy yard, but if they start to look cold or shivery, they need to come in.

 What To Do If Your Dog Gets Frostbite Or Chillblains

-These are the primary remedies to help the pain, irritation and burning of both frostbite and chilblains.
+These remedies will help the pain, irritation, and burning of frostbite and chilblains.

-- Nux vomica: try this remedy when Pulsatilla doesn’t help ease the pain and inflammation of frostbite.
+- Nux vomica: try this remedy when Pulsatilla doesn’t help ease the pain and inflammation.
 Nux can be especially helpful if the skin is red and swollen and the skin may be cracked.
 The patient may be irritable.
 If there’s still no change, move on to …

 - Sulphur: give Sulphur if the previous remedies haven’t helped ease redness and swelling.
 This remedy will help chilblains that are thick and red or cracked.